This Internet publication was formed

 Which covenant in the history of Israel? – the one described above!

-The first part of the Passover makes its participants be real partakers of: a/ the first two stages of God’s plan of exodus (the Lord protects His own People in their difficult situation of bondage in Egypt; the Lord shows His power by ten miraculous signs), b/ the first element of the ceremonial of the covenant establishment.
+The first part of the Passover makes its participants be real partakers of two simultaneous events: (a) the first two stages of God’s plan of the exodus (the Lord protects His people in their difficult situation of bondage in Egypt; the Lord shows His power by ten miraculous signs), (b) the first element of the ceremonial of the covenant establishment.

-This part serves to show: 1/ all the good things the Lord had done for Israel up to the time of the establishment of this ceremony, 2/ His promises to Israel, 3/ the greatness of the Lord as a contracting party of the covenant.
+This part serves to show three areas: 1/ all good things the Lord had done for Israel up to the time of this ceremony inauguration, 2/ His promises to Israel, 3/ the greatness of the Lord as the covenant contractor.

-The first part of the rite of the Passover is modelled on the first two integrated elements of the structure of the Book of Exodus 1-18 – the pericope 6:2-11:10 together with the preceding pericope 1:1-6:1 (it serves as a preparation for the Lord and His People to take the four sequential steps required by the ancient covenant ceremony).
+The first part of the rite of the Passover is modeled on the first two integrated elements of the structure of the Book of Exodus 1-18 – the pericope 6:2-11:10 together with the preceding pericope 1:1-6:1 (it serves as a preparation for the Lord and His people to take the four sequential steps required by the ancient covenant ceremony).

-According to the treaty rules one should list the contributions of the sovereign up to the time of the covenant establishment/renewal.
-It is necessary to note that in the first part of the Passover participants enter into the time preceding the 15th day of Abib in Egypt, even though a liturgical form (a liturgical sign) is the story about all mercies of the Lord until the day of the covenant renewal in the times of the temple.
-This element of the Passover ceremonial could therefore come from the times of Solomon – because in this part one narrates all the splendid things the Lord had done in the history of Israel until the time of the building the temple, not only these which preceded the exit from Egypt and not at all these which took place after times of Solomon.
+According to rules of writing of covenant treatises, one should list the benefactions given to vassal by sovereign up to the time of the covenant-making/covenant-renewal.
+It is necessary to note that in the first part of Passover participants enter into the time preceding the 15th day of Abib in Egypt, even though a liturgical form (a liturgical sign) is the story about all mercies of the Lord until the day of the covenant renewal in the times of the temple.
+This element of Passover ceremonial could, therefore, come from Solomon’s times – because in this part one narrates all marvelous works the Lord had done in the history of Israel until the time of the building the temple, not only these which preceded the exit from Egypt, and without these which took place after times of Solomon.

-The second part of the Passover makes its participants be real partakers of: a/ the third stage of the exodus (during a feast, the People eat the lamb-Passover and the Lord kills the first–born of Egypt), b/ the second element of the covenant establishment ceremony (the Lord proclaims the law of the covenant and the People accept it and do everything as the Lord has commanded).
+The second part of the Passover makes its participants be real partakers of two events.
+Namely, these two events are as follows: a/ the third stage of Exodus (during the supper, the People eat the lamb-Passover, and the Lord kills the firstborns of Egypt), b/ the second element of the covenant-making ceremony (the Lord proclaims the law of the covenant and the People accept it and do everything as the Lord has commanded).

-A form of fulfilment of this element is the feast: eating of foods, prescribed by the law of the covenant, in compliance with the biblical expression: „This will be to you as a sign on your hand and as a reminder between your eyes, so that the law of the Lord may be in your mouth; for with a strong hand the Lord has brought you out of Egypt” (Exod 13:9).
-Originally in the second part of the Passover the lamb was eaten with unleavened bread and bitter herbs, while from the time of the destruction of the second temple – the meal has been eaten without the lamb, because there is no longer a place to offer it.
+A form of fulfillment of this element is the feast: eating of foods, prescribed by the covenant law, in compliance with the biblical expression: “It shall be for you as a sign on your hand and reminder between your eyes so that the law of the Lord will be in your mouth because with a strong hand the Lord brought you out of Egypt” (Ex 13:9).
+Originally in the second part of Passover, the lamb was eaten with unleavened bread and bitter herbs, while from the time of the destruction of the second temple – the meal has been eaten without the lamb because there is no longer a place to offer it.

-The second part of the rite of the Passover is modelled on the third element of the structure of the Book of Exodus 1-18 – the law pericope 12:1-13:16, in which God is portrayed as the sovereign-legislator.
-The Lord gives laws of the Passover, especially concerning the eating of the lamb-Passover, and the laws of the Feast of the Unleavened Bread, concerning the unleavened bread of the exodus.
-The literary coherence of this pericope is assured by the basic idea – the promulgation of laws and their explication on the ground of the history of redemption: 1/ the laws of the eating the lamb-Passover (incl.
-Exod 12:29-33!), 2/ the laws of the unleavened bread of the exodus (incl.
-Exod 12:34-39!), 3/ other laws assuring the commemoration of the Lord’s paschal work for Israel.
+The second part of the Passover rite is modeled on the third element of the structure of the Book of Exodus 1-18, i.e., the law pericope 12:1-13:16, which presents God as the sovereign-legislator.
+The Lord gives the Passover laws, especially concerning the eating of the lamb-Passover, and the laws of the Feast of the Unleavened Bread, concerning the unleavened bread of Exodus.
+The literary coherence of this pericope is assured by the basic idea – the laws’ promulgation and their explication on the ground of the history of redemption: 1/ the laws of the eating of the lamb-Passover (incl.
+Ex 12:29-33!), 2/ the laws of unleavened bread of Exodus (incl.
+Ex 12:34-39!), 3/ other laws assuring the commemoration of the Lord’s paschal work for Israel.

-The third part of the Passover makes its participants be real partakers of: a/ the fourth stage of the exodus (the march out from Egypt and the passage through the desert and the Sea of Reeds), b/ the third element of the covenant establishment ceremonial (the irrevocable act of the cutting – making – the covenant between God and Israel, made by God and His People in the passage between the halves of the divided waters of the Sea of Reeds – cf. Ps 136:13).
+The third part of the Passover makes its participants be real partakers of two events: a/ the fourth stage of the exodus (the march out from Egypt and the passage through the desert and the Sea of Reeds), b/ the third element of the covenant establishment ceremonial (the irrevocable act of the cutting / making the covenant between God and Israel, made by God and His people in the passage between the halves of the divided waters of the Sea of Reeds – cf. Ps 136:13).

-A form of the liturgical fulfillment of that fundamental act is: 1/. the consumption of the unleavened afikoman – – as „manna for the exit and the passage upon the bare channel of the sea”, 2/. the thanks for the food and the beneficial exodus and the supplications for the renewal of the exit with the unleavened bread, 3/. the opening of the door as a sign to go off.
+A form of the liturgical fulfillment of that fundamental act consists of three things: 1/.
+The consumption of the unleavened Afikoman – אֲפִיקוֹמָן (= manna מָן, its bottom אֲפִיקוֹ) as the manna of the exit and the passage upon the bare bottom of the sea, 2/.
+The thanksgivings for the food and beneficial exodus and the supplications for renewal of exit with the unleavened bread, 3/.
+The opening of the door as a sign to go off.

-The third part of the Passover rite is modelled on the fourth element of the structure of the Book of Exodus 1-18 – the pericope 13:17-14:31.
+The third part of Passover rite is modeled on the fourth element of the structure of the Book of Exodus 1-18 – the pericope 13:17-14:31.

-The fourth part of the Passover makes its participants be real partakers of: a/ the last two stages of God’s perfectly fulfilled plan of the exodus, b/ the fourth element of the covenant establishment ceremonial (They participate in the commemoration of its establishment and in the fulfillment of its commitments).
+The fourth part of the Passover makes its participants be real partakers of two events: a/ the last two stages of plan of the exodus, excellently performed by God, b/ the fourth element of the covenant establishment ceremonial (They participate in the making-present of the covenant-making and fulfilling its commitments).

-Forms of fulfillment of this element are the hymns of great thanksgiving for answered supplications and for the established covenant which gives freedom to Israel.
-The worship of the Lord and the power of His acts is a thematic centre of the uplifted words of prayers and psalms of the second part of Hallel (Ps 115-118) and of Great Hallel (Ps 136), songs, hymns…
+Forms of the fulfillment of this element are the hymns of great thanksgiving for answered supplications and for the established covenant, which gives freedom to Israel.
+The worship of the Lord and the power of His acts are a thematic center of the raised words of prayers and psalms of the second part of Hallel (Ps 115-118) and Great Hallel (Ps 136), songs, hymns.

-Analyses of Hebrew texts, led in this doctoral thesis,
+Analyses of Hebrew texts, led in the present doctoral dissertation,

 demanded showing to Honourable Readers in quoted fragments

-in the present edition a way of presenting of these words are:
+In the present edition, a way of presenting these words are

-different underlinings, italics, bold and their different combinations.
+different underscores, italics, bold, and their different combinations.

 For not few Reader undoubtedly

-the distinction of these words by means of colours will be helpful,
+the distinction of these words through colors will be helpful,

 what is accessible in the electronic form on the website of the author of this work